wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 #### **Suggested Controls**

-A number of telecoms companies, SMS aggregators and other commercial organisations offer the ability to query mobile networks to ascertain if the phone (IMSI) is roaming.
+A number of telecoms companies, SMS aggregators and other commercial organizations offer the ability to query mobile networks to ascertain if the phone (IMSI) is roaming.
 Roaming is a potential IOC (indicator of compromise) but could also be legitimate.

 Enterprises should consider gathering roaming data from mobile networks prior to sending a high risk SMS.